ken999999999999999/ken999999999999999/README.md

 Software Engineer
 -----------------

-With 7 years of coding experience and almost 3 years in the IT industry, I initially started my career with React.
+With 7 years of coding experience and over 3 years in the IT industry, I initially started my career with React.
 However, my passion for backend development led me to expand my expertise in .NET Core and Azure.
 This shift allowed me to become a versatile full-stack developer, equipped with the skills to tackle various projects.
 I am excited to continue growing and applying my knowledge to create impactful solutions.

 *   🌍  I'm based in Toronto
 *   🖥️  See my portfolio at [My-Vue-Map](http://ken999999999999999.github.io/my-vue-map/)